 02 531 2000

-The Auditors’ report to members of the Society for the Protection of Nature in Israel (RA)
+The Auditors’ report to members of the Society for the Protection of Nature in Israel

-We have audited the balance of the Society for the Protection of Nature in Israel (RA) attached herein (hereinafter – "the Society") for December 31, 2019 and 2018 and the consolidated balances for the same dates; reports on the Society’s activities and the consolidated; reports of changes in net assets, and reports on the Society and it’s consolidated cash flows, for the years ending on those dates.
-These financial statements are the responsibility of the Association's executive committee and management.
-Our responsibility is to express an expert opinion on these Financial Statements based on our audits.
+We have audited the balance of the Society for the Protection of Nature in Israel attached herein (hereinafter – "the Society"), for December 31, 2019 and 2018, and the consolidated balances for the same dates; reports on the Society’s activities and the consolidated report; reports of changes in net assets, and reports on the Society and its consolidated cash flows, for the years ending on those dates.
+These financial statements are the responsibility of the association's executive committee and management.
+Our responsibility is to express an expert opinion on these financial statements based on our audits.

-We have not audited the Financial Statements of the limited partnership that was consolidated in a proportionate consolidation and whose assets included in the consolidation comprise about 1% of the consolidated assets as at December 31, 2019 and 2018, and the income included in the proportionate consolidation constitutes approximately 8% of the consolidation’s total revenues for those years.
-The Financial Statements of the limited partnership were audited by other accountants whose statements were made available to us for our opinion, so far as it relates to the amounts that are included for the same limited partnership, as based on the reports of other accountants.
+We have not audited the financial statements of the limited partnership that was consolidated proportionately and whose assets included in the consolidation comprise about 1% of the consolidated assets as of December 31, 2019 and 2018.
+The income included in the proportionate consolidation constitutes approximately 8% of the consolidation’s total revenues for those years.
+The financial statements of the limited partnership were audited by other accountants whose statements were made available to us for our opinion, so far as it relates to the amounts that are included for the same limited partnership, as based on the reports of other accountants.

-We carried out our audit in accordance with accepted auditing standards in Israel, including those standards determined by the Regulations for Auditors (Operational Methods of Accountants) 5733-1973.
-According to these standards, we are required to plan the audit, carry it out with the goal of achieving a reasonable degree of assurance that the Financial Statements do not contain any significant misleading presentation.
-The audit includes a sample audit of evidence supporting the sums and information contained in the Financial Statements.
-The audit also includes a general examination of the bookkeeping rules applied and the material estimates made by the Society’s Management Committee and Management, as well as an estimation of the presentation’s suitability in the Financial Statements in general.
-We are of the opinion that our audit provides a suitable basis for expressing our expert opinion.
+We carried out our audit in accordance with accepted auditing standards in Israel, including those determined by the Accountants’ Regulations (Accountants’ Work Procedures) 5733-1973.
+According to these standards, we are required to plan and perform the audit, with the goal of achieving a reasonable degree of assurance that the presentation of the financial statements is not significantly misleading.
+The audit includes a sample audit of evidence supporting the sums and information contained in the financial statements.
+The audit also includes a general examination of the bookkeeping rules applied and the material estimates made by the Society’s Board of Directors and Management, as well as an evaluation of the presentation of the financial statements in general.
+We believe that our audit provides a suitable basis for expressing our expert opinion.

-In our opinion, based on our audit and reports by other auditors, the aforementioned Financial Statements well-reflect, in all the essential aspects, the financial status of the Society and its consolidation as at December 31, 2019 and 2018, and the results of the Society's activities, changes in net assets, and its cash flows, and the consolidation for each of the years ending on those dates in accordance with accepted accounting rules in Israel (Israeli GAAP).
+In our opinion, based on our audit and reports by other auditors, the aforementioned financial statements well-reflect, in all key aspects, the financial status of the Society and its consolidation as if December 31, 2019 and 2018, and the outcome of the Society's activities, changes in net assets and cash flows, and the consolidation for each of the years ending on those dates in accordance with accepted accounting rules in Israel (Israeli GAAP).

-Somekh Chaiken, Auditors
+Somekh Chaiken, Auditor

 July 19, 2020